211: First Spaceship on Venus

 Mötley Crüe was a heavy metal band that formed in 1981 and was at the forefront of the 1980s’ so-called “hair bands” (named after their luxurious, leonine manes).
 Their biggest hits include “Dr. Feelgood,” “Home Sweet Home,” “Smokin’ in the Boys Room” and “Girls, Girls, Girls.”

 M - I - C ... –See ya real soon. –K - E - Y ... –Why?
 Cause we’re an international task force.

-The Mickey Mouse Club (original run 1955-1959, with reruns and various revivals continuing through 1996) was a TV series that closed each episode with club members reprising the show’s opening theme song, “The Mickey Mouse March,” in which the letters “M-I-C-K-E-Y M-O-U-S-E” were sung as in the riff, with “C” followed by “See you real soon,” and “Y” followed by, “Because we like you.”
+The Mickey Mouse Club (original run 1955-1959) was a TV series that closed each episode with club members reprising the show’s opening theme song, “The Mickey Mouse March,” in which the letters “M-I-C-K-E-Y M-O-U-S-E” were sung as in the riff, with “C” followed by “See you real soon,” and “Y” followed by, “Because we like you.”
 The show has been revived several times: once in the 1970s, again in the 1990s (with Christina Aguilera, Britney Spears, Ryan Gosling, and Justin Timberlake all serving as Mouseketeers), and yet again in 2017.

 You’re all invited back next week to this locality, to have a heaping helping of our hospitality.